 I Was Born, But… unfurls from the perspective of two little brothers — Keiji (Tomio Aoki) and Ryoichi (Hideo Sugawara) – who has freshly moved to the suburbs with their salary-man father, Yoshi (Tatsuo Saito) and homemaker, mother (Mitsuko Yoshikawa).
 As the title implies, a feeling of uncertainty and frustration follows the two kids, suggested by the film’s opening shot of the moving truck carrying the Yoshi family’s things is stuck in the mud (Ozu has emphasized on such ‘periods of uncertainty before full-transition’ through similar film titles like ‘I Graduated, But…’ (1929) & ‘I Flunked, But…’ (1930)).
 The boys are bullied by a gang of neighborhood kids, flexing their authority on playground and schoolyards.
 One big and mean kid beats them up and makes a hand signal that forces the kids under his authority to lie on the ground.
 Meanwhile, Yoshi is happy to have taken up the managerial position and live in the same neighborhood as his boss, Mr. Iwasaki (Takeshi Sakamoto).

 One day, Keiji and Ryoichi flunk school, but when their father learns of this he gives them a stern lecture on the importance of school and education.
-The boys go to school next day, but it’s not their dad’s counsel that helps them to overcome the bullies.
+The boys go to school the next day, but it’s not their dad’s counsel that helps them to overcome the bullies.
 They recruit a teenage boy who delivers sake to houses in the neighborhood for their side to give the bullying ring-leader a taste of his own medicine.
 Soon, Keiji and Ryoichi make the same hand signal, causing the kids to lie and rise as per their command.
-Among the kids who has succumbed to the brothers’ authority is Mr. Iwasaki’s kid (Seiichi Kato).
+Among the kids who have succumbed to the brothers’ authority is Mr. Iwasaki’s kid (Seiichi Kato).

 Similar to I Was Born, But… — The Only Son : The Characteristic Ozu Style at its Nascent Stage

 Nevertheless, the boys’ efforts to settle down in the neighborhood are jolted one afternoon, when the gang of kids gathers in Iwasaki’s manor to watch his home movies.
 Mr. Yoshi is also sitting by his boss’ side to watch the same.
-In some of the home videos, Yoshi play the clown under Iwasaki’s direction, which instantly alters the brothers’ perspective of their father.
+In some of the home videos, Yoshi plays the clown under Iwasaki’s direction, which instantly alters the brothers’ perspective of their father.
 Back at home, Keiji and Ryoichi in a very child-like manner express their inability to reconcile themselves the image of father they have with the goofy one captured in the videos.
-They can’t understand why Mr. Iwasaki should hold superior position over their dad.
+They can’t understand why Mr. Iwasaki should hold a superior position over their dad.
 Ryoichi angrily shouts, “You’re a nobody!” for which he receives a beating.
 But, Ozu follows it up with a poignant moment, where Yoshi confides to his wife that he is also unhappy about the situation.
 He also hopes that the boys would have better prospects.
-Even though, Ryoichi and Keiji start a hunger strike, their combative attitude doesn’t last long.
+Even though Ryoichi and Keiji start a hunger strike, their combative attitude doesn’t last long.
 I Was Born, But… ends with the boys acknowledging the implacable social order to some extent.

 Ozu maintains the lighthearted tone throughout I Was Born, But… by showing the kids goofing around the neighborhood (making faces and striking odd poses), including that ‘raising the dead’ hand signals.
 The film-maker provides insights on the boys’ behavior without relying a lot on the histrionic motions of silent cinema.
 The chief emotional pull is Keiji and Ryoichi’s everyday struggle to come to terms with the suburban life and wider social order.
 The fixation for obtaining physical power (by consuming sparrow eggs), the desire for embracing tough-guy posture are all the universal and timeless aspects of boys growing up in modern capitalist society.